dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 Meanwhile my SSN, patrolling E of the straits, picks up another very quiet slow-moving target at close range, creeping along at 1 knot at the standard 40 m shallow depth.
-Another SSK, proclaims the captain\!
+Another SSK, proclaims the captain!
 My sub ducks under the layer, fires a torp, and then brings it up through the layer as it approaches the target.
 Which is gone… Baffled (and a little alarmed) the sub rises up above the layer to listen again.
 Still no contact.
 Worried they made a dreadful mistake, and the reported contact position was wrong, the captain orders an active sonar search.
-Still nothing\!
+Still nothing!
 It takes several more minutes (as the torp runs out of fuel) before contact is finally re-established, and the embarrassed captain records the school of fish in his log.